bradbell/rustad/readme.md

 This package is intended to include (and extend) most of the features in [CppAD](https://cppad.readthedocs.io/latest/) in a way that :

-1. It is easy to use.
+1. The API is easy to use.
 2. The source code is easy to understand and helps developers of other AD packages.
-3. It works well with many threads.
+3. The package works well with many threads.
-5. It supports machine learning algorithms.
+4. The package has special types that supports machine learning algorithms.

 ## Releases